Dsolnik/sle-mentoring/CompTIA_Networking.md

 100 questions, 90 minutes to complete.
 Must get a passing score of 720 on a scale of 100-900.
 Comprised of multiple choice and performance based questions.
 Many of the test objectives deal with _real world trouble shooting_.

-CompTIA Networking+ Domain | Percentage
+CompTIA Networking + Domain | Percentage
 ------------ | -------------
 1.0 Network Architecture | 22%
 2.0 Network Operations | 20%